 Understanding India’s Challenges

 India’s rapidly growing population has led to a major shortage of doctors, especially those involved in cardiac care.
 Only around 4,000 cardiologists were registered as of 2013 with the Cardiological Society of India (the largest cardiologist organization) for a growing population of nearly 1.3 billion people 11 12 The government needs to further develop India’s medical education infrastructure and reduce its associated expenses to allow for more students to pursue medicine and other health professions.
 Moreover, a majority of hospitals and 74% of graduate doctors are located in urban areas, thereby serving only 28% of the Indian population 13 These urban hospitals are very expensive, making affordable care difficult for many.
 This lack of doctors in rural areas has led to increasing numbers of unqualified providers prescribing and treating patients, putting many lives at risk.
 Financial or other incentives for investors, healthcare providers, and hospitals are needed to promote further expansion and development in rural areas.
 What further makes tackling CVDs in India challenging is the large regional and ethnic diversity within the country.
 Differences in biological risk factors, access to proper care, adherence to treatments, and more may vary between different groups and regions, possibly due to religious, cultural, or social differences.
-Further research and careful consideration of these differences is critical for successful implementation of new interventions.
+Further research and careful consideration of these differences are critical for successful implementation of new interventions.

 Within India, social determinants have a major impact on CVD diagnosis, outcomes, and spending.
 The poor are more frequently under-diagnosed, have reduced access to proper care or medicines, and face a larger financial burden from CVDs 1415 Those of lower socioeconomic status (SES) are often less likely to have successful outcomes and receive different treatments compared to those of higher SES.
-For example, acute coronary syndrome patients of lower SES received different and less effective treatments than higher SES patients, which also likely contributed to their greater mortality rate.16 Policies that can reduce medical expenses to improve access to high quality care for all socioeconomic classes will likely to lead to improved survival rates and a reduced CVD burden.
+For example, acute coronary syndrome patients of lower SES received different and less effective treatments than higher SES patients, which also likely contributed to their greater mortality rate.16 Policies that can reduce medical expenses to improve access to high-quality care for all socioeconomic classes will likely to lead to improved survival rates and a reduced CVD burden.

 India’s growing population and large socioeconomic disparities allow it to serve as a strong model for implementing various CVD policies in other low and middle-income countries.
 Successful CVD interventions in one of the most rapidly growing countries in the world will reduce the global health burden of CVDs and inspire other countries to take great strides forward as well.
 However, under-developed health infrastructures and insufficient proper resources make adoption of interventions and policies that have worked in high-income countries to lower and middle-income countries difficult.
 Nonetheless, it is imperative that India continues marching forward and invests resources into tackling the CVD epidemic in order to protect the health of its citizens and bring great prosperity to the country.